 Although Alzheimer’s disease has been described for more than a century, there is currently no effective treatment.
-There are also no drugs to prevent the progression of Parkinson’s disease, Huntington’s disease or ALS.
-The causes and symptoms of neurodegenerative diseases, particularly those associated with old age, are extremely complex and not well understood, making finding drug candidates especially challenging.
+There are also no drugs to prevent the progression of Parkinson’s disease, Huntington’s disease or amyotrophic lateral sclerosis (ALS).
+The causes and symptoms of neurodegenerative diseases, particularly those associated with old age, are extremely complex and not well understood, making the discovery of drug candidates especially challenging.

 Dave Schubert is taking a different approach to finding drugs for neurodegenerative disorders.
-Many labs and companies focus on the molecules that cause the diseases and then develop targeted drugs that turn on or off these molecules.
-Schubert, however, has created a way to screen many chemical compounds for their ability to prevent nerve cell death.
-With his assays, he can sift through thousands of potential drugs and pick out those that show potential to protect or help recover brain cells without having to pick a specific, predetermined drug target.
+Many labs and companies focus on the molecules that cause the diseases and then develop targeted drugs that turn these molecules on or off.
+In contrast, members of the Schubert lab have created a way to screen many chemical compounds for their ability to prevent the type of nerve cell death that is found in the aging human brain.
+Using assays developed by Schubert, the researchers can sift through thousands of possible drugs and pick out those that show potential to protect or help recover brain cells without having to pick a specific, predetermined drug target.

-Schubert’s team, in conjunction with senior staff scientist Pamela Maher’s lab, discovered that the natural plant compound fisetin—found in strawberries and other fruits and vegetables—prevents cognitive and kidney damage associated with rodent models of diabetes, and also memory and learning deficits in mouse models of Parkinson’s and Alzheimer’s diseases.
-The team will also test fisetin in a new autism model.
+The Schubert lab discovered that the natural plant compound fisetin—found in strawberries and other fruits and vegetables—prevents cognitive and kidney damage associated with rodent models of diabetes as well as memory and learning deficits in mouse models of Parkinson’s and Alzheimer’s diseases—it also showed promise in treating the symptoms in an autism model.

-Schubert and his colleagues have shown that a simple synthetic derivative of the curry spice turmeric improves many of the symptoms associated with stroke and traumatic brain injuries.
-This compound directly helps neurons in the brain survive by inhibiting a molecular pathway that leads to inflammation.
+Schubert and his colleagues have shown that a synthetic derivative of the curry spice curcumin, called J147, improves behavioral and pathological symptoms associated with Alzheimer’s, traumatic brain injury and stroke.
+This compound is currently in Phase 1 clinical trials for the treatment of Alzheimer’s.